-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities The agencies funded anticipate providing assistance to homeless and at-risk homeless persons as follows: City - 50 persons with outreach activities (\$76,000); HMIS (\$3,000); and program administration (\$12,947) Bay Area Community Services - SHARE Center Operations (\$27,578); Rapid Re-Housing (\$53,106); 50 homeless persons assisted Location Description The City's homeless programs are being delivered by multiple agencies to assist the homeless families and individuals citywide.
-Planned Activities The following activities are planned: Bay Area Community Services - Shelter and Rapid Re-Housing City - Homeless outreach and ESG Administration (7.5 percent) Project Name CDBG Program Planning and Administration Target Area Not applicable Goals Supported Planning and Program Administration Needs Addressed Planning and Administration Funding CDBG: \$435,745 40 Description This line item is to provide for the general program planning and administration of the CDBG program.
-10 Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities The delivery of various CDBG-funded programs and activities will benefit low- and moderate-income persons in the City, along with persons with special needs, such as the youth, homeless, elderly, and disabled.
+Target Area Not applicable Goals Supported Planning and Program Administration Enhanced Homeless Prevention, Services, and Facilities Needs Addressed Enhanced Homeless Prevention, Services, and Facilities Planning and Administration Funding ESG: \$178,942 Description The ESG Program will involve a range of activities to address homelessness.
+These include the provision of outreach, shelters, prevention, rapid re-housing, and HMIS services.
+Target Date 6/30/2023 Estimate the number and type of families that will The agencies funded anticipate providing assistance to homeless and at-risk homeless persons as follows: City - 50 persons with outreach activities (\$76,000); HMIS (\$3,000); and program benefit from the proposed activities administration (\$13,421) Bay Area Community Services - SHARE Center Operations and Rapid Re-Housing (\$86,251); 50 homeless persons assisted Location Description The City's homeless programs are being delivered by multiple agencies to assist the homeless families and individuals citywide.
+Planned Activities The following activities are planned: Bay Area Community Services - Shelter and Rapid Re-Housing City - Homeless outreach and ESG Administration (7.5 percent) Project Name CDBG Program Planning and Administration Target Area Not applicable Goals Supported Planning and Program Administration Needs Addressed Planning and Administration Funding CDBG: \$426,667 8 Description This line item is to provide for the general program planning and administration of the CDBG program.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities The delivery of various CDBG-funded programs and activities will benefit low- and moderate- income persons in the City, along with persons with special needs, such as the youth, homeless, elderly, and disabled.

 Location Description The CDBG program is administered by the Housing Division of the Community Development Department located at 65 West Alisal Street, Salinas.
 Planned Activities The City will perform all program planning, administration, monitoring, and review functions in compliance with HUD regulations.